-This bill amends existing legislation to increase the penalties for individuals who deny access to service dogs and their handlers in public facilities, transportation operated by the New Jersey Transit Corporation, and transportation network companies.
+This bill amends existing legislation to increase the penalties for individuals who deny access to service dogs and their handlers in public facilities, on transportation operated by the New Jersey Transit Corporation, or with transportation network companies.
 Under the new provisions, individuals found in violation will face criminal charges rather than civil penalties.
-Specifically, a first violation will be classified as a petty disorderly persons offense, while a second and any subsequent violations will be classified as disorderly persons offenses.
+Specifically, a first violation will be classified as a petty disorderly persons offense, while a second and subsequent violations will be classified as disorderly persons offenses.
 The penalties for these offenses include potential imprisonment and fines, with the maximum imprisonment for subsequent violations increased to one year.

 Statutes affected: